JakobMichaelGollreiter/creativeImageFromTextGenerator/README.md

 The generative capabilities of this network are extremely impressive.
 The interaction of the two nets essentially consists of VQGAN generating the images, while CLIP judges how well an image matches our text input.

 The Docker-container `wodone_vqgan` frequently checks the WoDone database for ungenerated images.
-If such are found it instructs the neural network to sequentially generate these images.
+If any are found, it instructs the neural network to sequentially generate these images.

-New entries of ungenerated Images are added to the database whenever a new image is requested by the user (e.g. when swiping to the next image).
+New entries of ungenerated Images are added to the database, whenever a new image is requested by the user (e.g. when swiping to the next image).
 The process is depicted in the sequence diagram found in `./pictures/imageRequest.png`.

 <img src="./pictures/imageRequest.png" alt="WoDone-Logo" width="200"/>